 It could still be a bumpy ride, however, especially if the form of some of the other Liverpool players signed in their £101m summer spending spree outperform him and limit his first team involvement – an idle Balotelli is twice as dangerous as a motivated regularly-starting one.

-Luis Suarez in action during his Barcelona debut this week At Milan he seemed to have found a coach who could get the best out of him in Clarence Seedorf.
+At Milan he seemed to have found a coach who could get the best out of him in Clarence Seedorf.
 He scored the late penalty against Verona that insured Seedorf won his first match in charge in January 2014; he even dedicated the goal to his new manager.

 A bond was emerging and the Dutch coach defended his striker against criticism when he cried on the bench after being taken off in a 3-1 defeat to Napoli a month later, understood to be upset after being confirmed as the father of the child of a former girlfriend.
 But Seedorf was out of a job by June.
 Going the same way as the last coach to put his faith in Balotelli, Roberto Mancini.